benzitohhh/.live-packs/README.md

 In the dictionary folder (~/.emacs.d/packs/live/clojure-pack/lib/auto-complete/dict/ ) you may need to simlink js-mode and js2-mode to point to javascript-mode.

+## ac vs yas conflict 1

-Also, as of writing, emacs live uses an old version of auto-complete which conflicts with yassnippets.
+As of writing, emacs live uses an old version of auto-complete which conflicts with yassnippets.
 The result is that autocomplete does not work for some modes (i.e. javascript).
 This [patch](https://github.com/tkf/auto-complete/commit/337caa2ccc254a79f615bb2417f0d2fb9552b547.patch) fixes things.
 To apply the patch: